 - Wash your hands immediately after handling your capsules. - Keep your medication at room temperature, out of the reach of children and pets as well as protected from light, heat or moisture.
 Do not keep medicines in the bathroom. - Don't throw away unused medication at home.
-The ixazomib and dexamethasone may be returned to your pharmacy.
-Bring the lenalidomide back to the specialty pharmacy that dispensed it to you or call this pharmacy to find out how to return it safely.
+Bring it back to the specialty pharmacy that dispensed it to you or call this pharmacy to find out how to return it safely.
 You may dispose of the empty containers in your home garbage can. - If the medication inadvertently comes in contact with a countertop or furniture, wash and rub the surface with water and soap. - Caregivers should wear disposable gloves if they prepare medication for you.
 You can find disposable gloves at your local community pharmacy. - Keep your medications in their original container and do not mix them with other drugs.